 There is much to love about Instagram, especially if you’re passionate about taking photos and videos.
-It can be discouraging, however, to spend hours taking and editing a beautiful photo and more time writing the perfect caption only to have your post buried with very little Instagram engagement.
+It can be discouraging, however, to spend hours taking and editing a beautiful photo and more time writing the perfect caption, only to have your post buried with very little Instagram engagement.
 It’s true that the Instagram gods are fickle and hard to please, but there’s still hope!
 Here are some easy Instagram engagement hacks that you can use so that more people see and respond to your posts.

 Understanding your Instagram engagement rate

-So what exactly is considered engagement on Instagram, and why does it matter?
+So, what exactly is considered engagement on Instagram, and why does it matter?
 The answer depends on who you ask, which makes it much more complicated than you’d think.
 Let’s take a deep dive into Instagram engagement so you understand exactly what you need to do to increase it.

 How does engagement work on Instagram?

 Most Instagram experts agree that whenever someone interacts with your account, whether to like, comment, or save, it’s considered engagement.
-The more people engage with your posts, Stories, and videos, the more visible your content will tend to be on Instagram.
+The more people engage with your posts, Stories, and Reels, the more visible your content will tend to be on Instagram.
 Why?
 Because Instagram wants people to stay on the app, so it shows people the content that has proven to be popular to keep them scrolling.

 How important is Instagram engagement?